mhaeuser/Custom-Search/README.md

 -----

-Safari Web Extension to declare a custom search engine.
+Safari Web Extension to customize your search engine.

 Search queries made from the Safari address bar are appended to the custom search engine URL.